Laparoscopic Sleeve Gastrectomy Surgery

 with WLS surgeries on which studies exist, the evidence suggests that

-most patients do NOT retain much weight off.
+gastrectomy patients do NOT retain much weight off.
 The Swedish Obesity

 study reported at the 10 year point after gastric bypass and VBG, the